The Bankrate promise

 As its name suggests, EBITDA does not account for tax expenses.
 So the metric does not include any amount of tax paid by the company, which can impact its profitability, of course.

 By adding back depreciation and amortization, the EBITDA calculation effectively fails to consider how a business needs to continually reinvest in fixed assets to keep its business competitive.
 While a business may be able to skimp on investments for a few years during lean times, it eventually has to reinvest in its assets in order to remain a going concern.

-EBITDA is a useful metric that can help investors and others gain valuable insights into a company’s performance.
-However, they must also be aware of EBITDA’s drawbacks to get a full picture of the company and look at EBITDA as part of the larger picture, including metrics such as free cash flow or operating cash flow, to understand a company’s profitability from all angles.
+EBITDA is a metric that may help investors and others gain valuable insights into a company’s performance.
+However, they must also be aware of EBITDA’s drawbacks and shortcomings.
+Free cash flow and operating cash flow should also be considered to understand a business’ true profitability and performance.